 Quick Answer

-Most stomach pain in children is NOT serious and resolves on its own!
+Most stomach pain in children is mild and settles on its own, but some causes are serious and need urgent care.
 Pet dard is one of the most common complaints in childhood, and in most cases, it’s caused by gas, constipation, or minor infections.
-However, knowing when stomach pain is serious vs normal is important.
+However, knowing when stomach pain needs a doctor is important.
 This guide helps you understand causes, try home remedies, and know when to seek help.

 What Causes Stomach Pain in Children?
 (Pet Dard Kyun Hota Hai)